popiol/sagetrader/README.md

 * Ray RLlib
 * Tensorflow

-For finding the optimal policy we use the Soft Actor-Critic method.
+For finding the optimal policy we use an actor-critic method.

 The state of the environment is defined by the sequences of quotes for each company.